0warn/LINUX-DEFENDER/README.md

 ## ☕ Support & Contribution

 For major changes, open an issue first to discuss what you would like to change.
-If this project helps secure your systems, consider giving it a ⭐ on GitHub and for more queries chat with me [TELEGRAM](https://t.me/cybermrinalgroup)
+If this project helps secure your systems, consider giving it a ⭐ on GitHub.